Nosfeato/Sound-App/README.md

 In other words the necessary elements of this project are as follows:

-- *File drag & drop system (for fast and confortable file loading , as well as future management)*
+- *File drag & drop system (for fast and comfortable file loading , as well as future management)*
 - *Synchronous audio Play and Pause function*
 - *Responsive css (to respect the given task which aims to provide a universal app )*
 - *Visual layout of the audio track (for style and easy to use functional sound engeneering)*